fcjr/frothy/README.md

-*THIS APP IS UNDER ACTIVE DEVELOPMENT AND IS NOT READY FOR USAGE*
+*THIS APP IS UNDER ACTIVE DEVELOPMENT AND IS NOT READY FOR USE.*

 <p align="center">
 <img src="assets/images/logo.svg" alt="frothy Logo">